-^{} Philosophical Transactions, vol. 50.

-[†] Observat. et Curationes Medicæ, Obs. x,
+^{} Philosophical Transactions, vol. l. + Observat. et Curationes Medicæ.
+Obs.
+X.

-These examples point out a most important principle in regard to paralysis, namely, that cases of it, even of long standing, sometimes depend upon a cause which is capable of being removed entirely, and removed almost in an instant; and direct our attention to a most interesting subject of research in regard to a class of affections, which of all diseases are usually considered as the most hopeless.
+These examples point out a most important principle in regard to paralysis, namely, that cases of it, even of long standing, sometimes depend upon a cause which is capable of being removed entirely, and removed almost in an instant; and they direct our attention to a most interesting subject of research in regard to a class of affections, which of all diseases are usually considered as the most hopeless.